tab1-web/faq/docs/cosmetics/overview.md

 ## :material-eye-off: Hide Cosmetics
 ### For Signature:
 - To turn off suits: `.visualequip`
-- To turn off agathions: `.agathion off`
+- To turn off agathions: `you can't yet`
 - To turn off cloaks: Go into **Gameplay Settings** and **Do not show cloaks**.

 ### For Eternal: